CorticoAI/legal/terms_of_use.md

 5. *Waiver of Class or Consolidated Actions*.
 ALL CLAIMS AND DISPUTES WITHIN THE SCOPE OF THIS ARBITRATION AGREEMENT MUST BE ARBITRATED OR LITIGATED ON AN INDIVIDUAL BASIS AND NOT ON A CLASS BASIS.
 CLAIMS OF MORE THAN ONE CUSTOMER OR USER CANNOT BE ARBITRATED OR LITIGATED JOINTLY OR CONSOLIDATED WITH THOSE OF ANY OTHER CUSTOMER OR USER.
 If however, this waiver of class or consolidated actions is deemed invalid or unenforceable, neither you nor Cortico is entitled to arbitration; instead all claims and disputes will be resolved in a court as set forth in (7) below.

 6. *Opt-out*.
-You have the right to opt out of the provisions of this Section by sending written notice of your decision to opt out to the following address: *25 Kingston St. 6th Floor Boston, MA 02111* postmarked within thirty (30) days of first accepting these Terms.
+You have the right to opt out of the provisions of this Section by sending written notice of your decision to opt out to the following address: *177 Huntington Ave Ste 1703 #83158 Boston, MA 02115* postmarked within thirty (30) days of first accepting these Terms.
 You must include (i) your name and residence address, (ii) the email address and/or telephone number associated with your account, and (iii) a clear statement that you want to opt out of these Terms’ arbitration agreement.

 7. *Exclusive Venue*.
 If you send the opt-out notice in (6), and/or in any circumstances where the foregoing arbitration agreement permits either you or Cortico to litigate any dispute arising out of or relating to the subject matter of these Terms in court, then the foregoing arbitration agreement will not apply to either party, and both you and Cortico agree that any judicial proceeding (other than small claims actions) will be brought in the state or federal courts located in, respectively, Suffolk County, Massachusetts, or the federal district in which that county falls.